 Students with delayed skills or other disabilities might be eligible for special services that provide individualized education programs (IEPs) in public schools, free of charge to families.
 Understanding your role in educating a student with an IEP will benefit both you and the student.

 The Individuals with Disabilities Education Act (IDEA 2004) makes teachers of students with special needs responsible for planning, implementing, and monitoring educational plans to help the students succeed in school.
-The IEP describes the goals set for the students for the school year, as well as any special support the students may need to help them achieve those goals.
+The IEP describes the goals set for the students for the school year, and any special support the students need to help them reach those goals.
+The IDEA requires states to provide public education for students with disabilities ages 3 to 21, no matter how severe the disabilities.

 Who Needs an IEP?